mpv-player/mpv/DOCS/man/input.rst

     available on all platforms.
 Note that any of the listed facts may change any time without a warning.

+``estimated-display-fps``
+    Only available if display-sync mode (as selected by ``--video-sync``) is active.
+Returns the actual rate at which display refreshes seem to occur, measured by system time.

+``vsync-jitter``
+    Estimated deviation factor of the vsync duration.

 ``video-aspect`` (RW)
     Video aspect, see ``--video-aspect``.